enterprisemodules/ora_profile/documentation/database/cis_controls.md

 ### doc_version<a name='database::cis_controls_doc_version'>

 The version of the CIS benchmark you want to apply to your database.
-When you don't specify the `doc_version`, puppet automatically uses the latest version for your current `db_version`.
+When you don't specify the `doc_version`, puppet automatically uses the latest version for your current `product_version`.
 Type: `Optional[String[1]]`